Relay | Function, Working, Type, Parts, Application

 The magnetic field is produced when current passes through a conductor.

 Conventionally, relays usually have latency in the magnetic field.
-This means that they retain some of their magnetic property even when the current is removed.
+The magnets maintain their magnetic properties after the current is removed.

 This is due to the magnetic lag created due to hysteresis, a hysteresis is a magnetic phenomenon where the magnetic induction in a product lags behind its own magnetic field/strength.